 Size 10 - 60 ft.
 Stem Woody, as much as 2 - 5 in in diameter, D-shaped in cross section, branching at all but the lower nodes, the lowermost nodes densely congested.
 Leaves Taper-pointed, dark green above, rather stiffish bristles beneath.
 Flowers Seldom flowering.

 There are about 1,500 existing species of bamboo divided into about 80 different genera.
 Bamboo occurs naturally in most countries, including Africa, Pacific Islands and Australia.
 This most versatile woody plant is part of the everyday life and culture of most of Asia, yet the Western world remains relatively uninterested about it.
 This is partly because there are no bamboo species in any part of Europe and Middle East.
 The beauty of using bamboo for making paper is that you do not kill the source of your raw material if harvested in an intelligent way.
 Each year it will produce new culms, a constantly self-renewing resource.
 Bamboo is used for papermaking by many countries.
 India used to make 70 per cent of its paper from bamboo.

 Size 3 - 6 ft.
 Leaves Coarsely toothed, to 10 in long.
 Flowers Small and blue.

-Still in use to make a strong rice paper today, hemp is an ancient moraceous herb cultivated in China since 2800 BC.
+Still in use to make a strong rice paper today, hemp is an ancient moraceous herb cultivated since 2800 BC.
 The known earliest example of hemp paper can be dated to 200 BC.
 Hemp fiber was also the main ingredient of ancient Japanese paper.

 Size 50 ft.
 Leaves Ovate to broadly ovate, to 8 in long and 6 in across, sometimes lobed, coarsely toothed.
 Flowers Males white, females green, borne in late spring to early summer.
 Fruit Red, protruding from a rounded cluster, 3/4 in across.